maxmeffert/PrinciplesOfObjectOrientedDesign/README.md

 _Integrity is the ability of software systems to protect their various components (programs, data) against unauthorized access and modification._ [1]

+**Note regarding Security:**  This quality seems to cover both Integrity and Confidentiality of the Information Security/CIA-Triad

 ### Reparability
 _Repairability is the ability to facilitate the repair of defects._ [1]